jumainfomagnus/HHSC_Demo_Aug29/README.md

-# HHSC Demo Application - User Management System
+# Fedex Demo Application - User Management System

 ## Overview
-This is a Java-based user management application that demonstrates database connectivity and user validation for HHSC (Health and Human Services Commission) requirements.
+This is a Java-based user management application that demonstrates database connectivity and user validation for Fedex requirements.

 ## Features
 - Database connectivity using JDBC